RetiredWizard/PyDOS_virtkeyboard/README.md

 **The PyDOS repository: https://github.com/RetiredWizard/PyDOS**

 Currently this requires:
-  - CircuitPython 9.x (alpha) - See [releases](https://github.com/RetiredWizard/PyDOS_virtkeyboard/releases) for firmware download
+  - CircuitPython 9.x - See https://www.circuitpython.org/downloads for firmware download

 The hardware currently supported uses one or more of:
   - "dot clock"/"666" display